 Critical Incident Overview

-This critical incident describes a type of industrial accident (worker falling off of a roof) that has occurred frequently both in France and in the U. S. The key issues is the cultural and legal differences between France and the U. S. This is a situation that any firm could be in due to a need for roof repair.
+This critical incident describes a type of industrial accident (worker falling off of a roof) that has occurred frequently both in France and in the U. S. The key issue is the cultural and legal differences between France and the U. S. The accident is a situation that any firm could be in which needed roof repair.
 The dilemma in this incident is the revelation that a person working on the roof has fallen to his death and were there grounds for reparations to have been made to the family based on which of three companies might have been responsible.
 This incident can be used as an example of a company that may not be aware of the legal liability requirements for employees, independent contractors and what might be construed by the media as an ethical lapse.
-The incident can also be used to illustrate the differences in perceptions and actions in business procedures within a legal situation in different countries and the expectations that have evolved from ethical universals.
+The incident can also be used to illustrate the differences in perceptions and actions in business procedures within a legal situation between different countries and the expectations which have evolved from ethical universals.
 It is intended for use with an international marketing class.
-The decision point is what standards should an international company use for business practices – local legal standards or ethical universals.
+The decision point is what standards an international company should use in their business practices – local legal standards or ethical universals.

 Research Methods